mikecamilleri/tilde/docs/1-core-gateway-interface.md

 # Gateway API

+_NOTE: This information is out of data and needs to be updated!_

 The Gateway API is a JSON/WebSocket API.
 The Gateway API server is implemented in the _core_ and connected to by Gateway API clients implemented in _gateways_.
 This API is designed such that Gateways can have a very minimal user interface.
 At a minimum they need to be able to connect to the network (Ethernet or WiFi) and have a way for the user to initiate discovery (a single push-button would be sufficient).

 ## Versioning